-I’m a mum and in addition to my role in Catchment Connections, a part-time Professor at Southern Cross University.
 I have over 30 years experience spent in public and private research sectors.
 Having been in academia and research environments for many years now, my passion as I transition into more ‘mature’ years, is to ensure we communicate better.
 I am also passionate about education and am committed to ensuring we deliver some innovative short courses and opportunities for engagement either through field activities or face-face.

 One of my key strengths is my ability to read the landscape.
 Having received my formal training in Ireland and then coming to work in Australia, I never have had a ‘fixed’ notion of how river landscapes ‘should look’.
 As a result, I interpret catchment systems based largely on first principles.
 This allows me to consider processes at any spatial or temporal scale- from plots to large basins, but always with an eye for how the system as a whole might respond or be affected.
 This also spills into how I communicate; I am a self-confessed big picture communicator so I have the ability to distil large and often complex ideas into simple, easy to understand concepts.